Oven Baked Pumpkin Chipotle Fries ~ a delicious savory pumpkin recipe that might just put French fries out of business!

 - Serve the fries hot out of the oven, with the dip.
 You can sprinkle a little more salt on, to taste.

-Make sure your oven is nice and hot before you put in the fries.
 If you have extra pumpkin, double the recipe, but be sure to cook them in batches, don't over crowd your pan.